Venkata-Narayana-16/Comprehensive-CI-CD-Pipeline-with-Monitoring-Git-Jenkins-Docker-Kubernetes-Prometheus-and-Gr/README.md

 * Kubernetes Deployment and Management
 * Infrastructure Provisioning with Terraform
 * Configuration Management with Ansible
+* Monitoring with Prometheus and Grafana

 **Project Outcomes**
 * Automated Deployment: Streamlined the deployment process for faster releases.
 * Scalability: Enabled easy scaling to handle increased demand.
 * Improved Efficiency: Reduced manual intervention and improved operational efficiency.
+* Enhanced Observability: Provided real-time monitoring and insights into Jenkins job performance and system health.

 # -
-**Documentation**: A detailed PDF document "Capstone-project-II" outlines the complete deployment process with screenshots.
+**Documentation**: A detailed PDF document "Comprehensive CI/CD Pipeline with Monitoring: Git, Jenkins, Docker, Kubernetes, Prometheus, and Grafana" outlines the complete deployment process with screenshots.

 By showcasing this project, I aim to demonstrate my ability to design, implement, and manage complex DevOps CI/CD pipelines for efficient and scalable application deployments.

 **Contact Information**